VirusPC/excentric-labeling/README.md

 ### Output:

 The function will return `LayoutInfo[]`.
 For one `LayoutInfo`, it includes the necessaray infomation about one point in the visualization.
+Furthermore, it is sorted in ascending order by the distance from itself to the query point.

 ```ts
 type LayoutInfo = {